Skip to main content

 import { NavLink } from '@/types/base';

-NavLink is a TypeScript interface — it doesn't exist at runtime.
-But Turbopack doesn't know that at module evaluation time.
-A value import tells the bundler "this module needs to be evaluated before mine."
-So Turbopack evaluates types/base.ts, which imports blogPageSlugs from data/blog.ts, which imports blogThumbnails.ts, which imports BLOG_LINK from constants.ts — the module that hasn't finished initializing yet.
+NavLink is a TypeScript interface, so it doesn't exist at runtime, but Turbopack doesn't know that at module evaluation time.
+A value import tells the bundler "this module has to be evaluated before mine," so Turbopack evaluates types/base.ts, which imports blogPageSlugs from data/blog.ts, which imports blogThumbnails.ts, which imports BLOG_LINK from constants.ts, the very module that hasn't finished initializing yet.

-Result: BLOG_LINK is undefined when blogThumbnails.ts reads it.
+The result is that BLOG_LINK is undefined by the time blogThumbnails.ts reads it.

-The homepage survived because its render path didn't touch CommandPalette early enough to trigger the cycle.
-Every other page hit it immediately.
+The homepage survived because its render path didn't touch CommandPalette early enough to trip the cycle; every other page hit it right away.

 The One-Line Fix